-In December 2003, the FASB issued FIN No. 46(R), "Consolidation of Variable Interest Entities," which addresses the consolidation of variable interest entities ("VIEs") by business enterprises that are the primary beneficiaries.
-A VIE is an entity: 1) that does not have sufficient equity investment at risk to permit it to finance its activities without additional subordinated financial support, or 2) whose equity investors lack the characteristics of a controlling financial interest, or
+In December 2003, the FASB revised FIN No. 46, "Consolidation of Variable Interest Entities," which addresses the consolidation of variable interest entities ("VIEs") by business enterprises that are the primary beneficiaries.
+A VIE is an entity that does not have sufficient equity investment at risk to permit it to finance its activities without additional subordinated financial support, or whose equity investors lack the characteristics of a controlling financial interest.

-3) whose equity investors have voting rights that are not proportionate to their economic interests, and the activities of the entity involve or are conducted on behalf of an investor with a disproportionately small voting interest.
 The primary beneficiary of a VIE is the enterprise that has the majority of the risks or rewards associated with the VIE.
-We believe we have no interests in VIEs that require disclosure or consolidation under FIN No. 46(R), and therefore its implementation had no significant effect on our consolidated results of operations or financial position.
+We have no interests in VIEs that require disclosure or consolidation under FIN 46, and therefore its implementation had no significant effect on our results of operations or financial position.